wp-plugins/kn-mobile-sharebar/readme.txt

 Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.

 == Description ==

-Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.
+* Displays a floating share bar with WhatsApp, Twitter and Facebook on bottom of your wordpress self hosted website via mobile.

 = Post-Types =
 This plugin only shown to your article post only for this version.

-= Demo - please view any article from this website with mobile = `www.pakejtravel.com`
+= Demo - please view any article from this website with mobile =
-`www.freddie.my`
+* My travel business website - `www.pakejtravel.com`
+* My personal website - `www.freddie.my`

 == Installation ==

+= Installation =

 1. Upload the `kn-mobile-sharebar` folder to the `/wp-content/plugins/` directory
 2. Activate the WordPress KN Mobile ShareBar plugin through the 'Plugins' menu in WordPress
 3. No configuration needed!
 Just install and try view one of your entry from your website with mobile!

+= Updating =

+If you had a trouble in updating this plugin, try deactive old version and delete the folder `kn-mobile-sharebar` from the `/wp-content/plugins/` directory.
+Then, try download new version and install as usual.

 == Frequently Asked Questions ==

-= Can I set a custom-sharetext for a single post? = Yes, sure!
+= Can I set a custom-sharetext for a single post? =

+* Yes, sure!
 Try edit file kn_mobile_sharebar.php by yourself for this version.

 = Can I ask another question? =

-Contact me then `freddie[at]kakinetwork[dot]com`
+* Contact me then `freddie[at]kakinetwork[dot]com`

 == Screenshots ==